 Due to this increasing popularity, Toyota introduced another Yaris revision in 2017.
 It was the culmination of a £76 million programme that saw the development of more than 900 new parts to improve the car’s design, dynamic performance and safety.

-That is where the Toyota Yaris stands today, as a supermini with broad appeal within an increasingly diverse customer base.
-The line-up offers more choice, more equipment options and more advanced features than it ever has before.
+That is where the Toyota Yaris stood, as a supermini with broad appeal within an increasingly diverse customer base.
+The line-up offered more choice, more equipment options and more advanced features than it ever had before.

-An all-new fourth generation of the Toyota Yaris is due to arrive this summer.
-Developed primarily for urban life, it represents the culmination of over 20 years of hybrid powertrain expertise, wrapped up in a stylish and well-proportioned body that is packed with technology.
+The fourth generation brings the Toyota Yaris history bang up to date.
+Revealed in 2019, this Toyota Yaris was developed primarily for urban life and represents the culmination of over 20 years of hybrid powertrain expertise, wrapped up in a stylish and well-proportioned body that is packed with technology.

-But there will be another, equally radical side to the fourth-generation Yaris in the shape of the all-new GR Yaris – the second global model to be developed by Toyota Gazoo Racing.
+The fourth-generation Yaris also brings with it a hot-hatch version, known as the GR Yaris – the second global model to be developed by Toyota Gazoo Racing.
 With major input from our World Rally Team, the new GR Yaris incorporates advanced technologies including Toyota’s first all-wheel drive system in 20 years and a three-cylinder 1.6-litre turbo petrol engine.
 This lightweight, powerful and exhilarating new model is no regular hot hatch; the bar has been set extraordinarily high in order to deliver WRC thrills in a practical package.